kdetry/scorpassignment/README.md

 # ASSIGNMENT

-It is an test project for job interview.
+It is a test project for job interview.

 ## Building and running on localhost